NewPast/PHP-Contact-Us-Script/ReadMe.md

 * That is all
 * The contact-us URL is like example.com/contact-us replace example.com with your domain
 ### Modifying contact-us form design
-* You could modify the contact us page design as you want,
+* You could modify the Contact Us page design as you want,
 * Add or omit fields as needed
-* Use from_email, from_name, subject, message and captcha as fields names
+* Use from_email, from_name, subject, message, and captcha as field names
-* Put your own Ads or make your form free of ads
+* Put your Ads or make your form free of ads
 * You are free to put a link to us or not.
 ## About the contact-us code
 ### From Action